Selma Street Elementary School serves 400 students in grades Kindergarten-6.

 Percent Eligible For Free Lunch

-Selma Street Elementary School's student population of 469 students has stayed relatively flat over five school years.
+Selma Street Elementary School's student population of 400 students has declined by 18% over five school years.

 Total Classroom Teachers